e.l.f. Beauty (NYSE:ELF) Issues FY 2023 Earnings Guidance

 e.l.f.
 Beauty (NYSE:ELF – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.78-$0.81 for the period, compared to the consensus EPS estimate of $0.84.
 The company issued revenue guidance of $432.00 million-$440.00 million, compared to the consensus revenue estimate of $401.63 million.

-ELF has been the topic of several recent analyst reports.
+A number of brokerages recently commented on ELF.
+Piper Sandler reduced their price objective on shares of e.l.f.
+Beauty from $29.00 to $24.00 in a research report on Thursday, May 26th.
+StockNews.com started coverage on shares of e.l.f.
+Beauty in a report on Thursday, March 31st.
+They issued a hold rating for the company.
 JPMorgan Chase & Co. dropped their target price on shares of e.l.f.
-Beauty from $38.00 to $31.00 and set an overweight rating on the stock in a research report on Wednesday, March 30th.
-Piper Sandler dropped their target price on shares of e.l.f.
-Beauty from $32.00 to $29.00 and set a neutral rating on the stock in a research report on Tuesday, April 19th.
-StockNews.com initiated coverage on shares of e.l.f.
-Beauty in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Raymond James dropped their target price on shares of e.l.f.
-Beauty from $35.00 to $33.00 and set an outperform rating on the stock in a research report on Monday, April 18th.
-Finally, DA Davidson lifted their target price on shares of e.l.f.
-Beauty from $40.00 to $41.00 and gave the stock a buy rating in a research report on Thursday, February 3rd.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $34.67.
+Beauty from $38.00 to $31.00 and set an overweight rating for the company in a report on Wednesday, March 30th.
+DA Davidson increased their target price on shares of e.l.f.
+Beauty from $41.00 to $42.00 and gave the company a buy rating in a report on Thursday, May 26th.
+Finally, Raymond James dropped their target price on shares of e.l.f.
+Beauty from $33.00 to $27.00 in a report on Thursday, May 26th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, e.l.f.
+Beauty has a consensus rating of Buy and an average price target of $33.00.

+In other e.l.f.
+Beauty news, insider Scott Milsten sold 25,027 shares of e.l.f.
+Beauty stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $25.47, for a total value of $637,437.69.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Tarang Amin sold 14,187 shares of e.l.f.
+Beauty stock in a transaction on Monday, May 2nd.
+The shares were sold at an average price of $23.90, for a total transaction of $339,069.30.
+Following the completion of the transaction, the chief executive officer now owns 341,105 shares in the company, valued at approximately $8,152,409.50.
+The disclosure for this sale can be found here.
+Insiders sold a total of 120,294 shares of company stock valued at $3,067,775 over the last ninety days.
+11.10% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ELF.
-Covestor Ltd grew its position in shares of e.l.f.
-Beauty by 8,340.0% during the 1st quarter.
-Covestor Ltd now owns 1,266 shares of the company’s stock valued at $33,000 after purchasing an additional 1,251 shares in the last quarter.
-NEXT Financial Group Inc grew its position in e.l.f.
-Beauty by 2,175.3% in the fourth quarter.
-NEXT Financial Group Inc now owns 1,934 shares of the company’s stock worth $64,000 after acquiring an additional 1,849 shares in the last quarter.
-Penserra Capital Management LLC purchased a new position in e.l.f.
-Beauty in the fourth quarter worth $155,000.
-Advisor Group Holdings Inc. grew its position in e.l.f.
-Beauty by 7.6% in the first quarter.
-Advisor Group Holdings Inc. now owns 6,765 shares of the company’s stock worth $174,000 after acquiring an additional 476 shares in the last quarter.
-Finally, Stifel Financial Corp grew its position in e.l.f.
-Beauty by 7.9% in the fourth quarter.
-Stifel Financial Corp now owns 8,729 shares of the company’s stock worth $290,000 after acquiring an additional 636 shares in the last quarter.
-Hedge funds and other institutional investors own 90.95% of the company’s stock.
+Several large investors have recently bought and sold shares of ELF.
+Morgan Stanley lifted its holdings in shares of e.l.f.
+Beauty by 32.3% during the 2nd quarter.
+Morgan Stanley now owns 727,205 shares of the company’s stock valued at $19,736,000 after acquiring an additional 177,725 shares in the last quarter.
+Bank of New York Mellon Corp lifted its holdings in e.l.f.
+Beauty by 15.6% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 408,670 shares of the company’s stock worth $11,872,000 after buying an additional 55,190 shares in the last quarter.
+Charles Schwab Investment Management Inc. lifted its holdings in e.l.f.
+Beauty by 1.6% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 338,081 shares of the company’s stock worth $11,228,000 after buying an additional 5,266 shares in the last quarter.
+Geode Capital Management LLC lifted its holdings in e.l.f.
+Beauty by 8.3% in the 4th quarter.
+Geode Capital Management LLC now owns 785,041 shares of the company’s stock worth $26,071,000 after buying an additional 60,223 shares in the last quarter.
+Finally, Invesco Ltd. lifted its holdings in e.l.f.
+Beauty by 6.1% in the 4th quarter.
+Invesco Ltd. now owns 191,200 shares of the company’s stock worth $6,350,000 after buying an additional 11,051 shares in the last quarter.
+Institutional investors and hedge funds own 90.95% of the company’s stock.

 e.l.f.
 Beauty, Inc, together with its subsidiaries, provides cosmetic and skin care products under the e.l.f., W3LL PEOPLE, and Keys Soulcare brand names worldwide.
 The company offers eye, lip, face, and skin care products.
 It sells its products through national and international retailers and direct-to-consumer channels, which include e-commerce platforms in the United States; and internationally primarily through distributors.